 GEOFF LAVERY began his professional musical career as teacher, clarinettist and conductor in Ipswich, Suffolk.
 From there, he and his family moved to Lancashire and then to Bedford for twenty years.
 Whilst there, he conducted many Orchestral and Choral performances and very many musicals.
 Upon his return to Suffolk seven years ago, he has found himself increasingly busy as a conductor, accompanist and organist.

 He conducts the Gippeswyk Singers, a chamber choir that he founded 40 years ago in Ipswich.
 As well as their regular performances in Suffolk, they have given concerts in Holland, Harrogate, York and the West Country.
-As well as a “Last Night of the Proms” evening with Martlesham Brass in the New Year and also a spring concert, they are going on a short concert tour to the West Country is planned for June 2018.
+As well as a “Last Night of the Proms” evening with Martlesham Brass in the New Year and also a spring concert, they are going on a short concert tour to “Elgar Country” in June 2020.

 Since 2012, Geoff has conducted Beccles Choral Society, giving three concerts a year, with performances of many works in the choral repertoire, including Beethoven’s “Missa Solemnis”, and Bach’s “Christmas Oratorio”.
 In November this year he is to conduct them in a performance of “Messiah” and then the following May (2020), Mendelssohn’s “Elijah”.